TheProgrammingKitchen/apm/README.md

   * execute apm.tmux
     - It starts the phoenix server
     - it runs phantomjs for hound testing

-### ./aurelia-frontend

-Just another frontend to give feedback for developers about how the APM backend in ./elexir can be used.

 [Elixir]: https://elixir-lang.org
 [Elixir-Getting Started]: https://elixir-lang.org/getting-started/introduction.html